 I kind of had my heart set on doing a fizzy paint version of Monet’s Water Lilies.
 But, I didn’t have all of the colors that I needed (while I’m all for mixing colors, blue is a primary and I didn’t have it).
 So, I decided to go for a water color version of a Renoir.
 We made a cotton ball paint version awhile back, and I thought why not try something different?

 In all honesty, this one didn’t exactly turn out as ‘garden-y’ looking as the cotton ball paint.
 But, it was fizzy fun.
 Encourage your child to explore and experiment with the painting activity.
 Before you get started, ask a few questions (to get the science part rolling).
 Ask her to predict what will happen when you add the ingredients together.
 Make a list of her predictions (she may have more than one).
 After you’re done with the activity, check what actually happened against the predictions.

 · Food coloring

 · A muffin tin

 Here’s What to Do:

-Are you looking for more delicious desserts?
-Follow my Pinterest board for all kinds of ideas!Follow Mini Monets and Mommies's board Great Desserts on Pinterest.
+Are you looking for more art and science activities?
+Follow my Pinterest board for ideas!Follow Mini Monets and Mommies's board Preschool Art and Science Activities on Pinterest.